Report: Ohio State to Announce Urban Meyer Ruling Wednesday After Investigation

 On Tuesday, Bill Rabinowitz of the Columbus Dispatch reported Meyer met with investigators "more than twice," and athletic director Gene Smith had at least two meetings.

-A 20-member board is convening Wednesday to discuss the findings, and then school president Michael V. Drake will make the final decision about Meyer's status and take other potential actions, per Rabinowitz.
+A 20-member board is convening Wednesday to discuss the findings.
+School president Michael V. Drake will then make the final decision about Meyer's status and take other potential actions, per Rabinowitz.

 Meyer's placement on administrative leave came after Brett McMurphy reported the Buckeyes coach knew about 2015 allegations of domestic violence from Smith's ex-wife, Courtney Smith, despite saying at Big Ten media days he was unaware of the situation.